-- Learning protective behaviours
+- Learning protective behaviours for children under 12

 - Providing culturally sensitive therapy space

 When words are not enough to support a person to make sense of their experience, I will often offer modes of therapy that rely less on talking.
 This is particularly important for children who learn and naturally express themselves through creativity, arts and play.
-Some of the approaches I use include:
+Some of the approaches I can offer include: